 Fresh Coconut Milk vs. Canned Milk

 The last time I was back home in Jamaica, we all visited our Aunt for the day and my Mother baked a Cornmeal Pudding.
-She broke the coconut from the shell and grated it.
-Juice the milk and used it for the pudding.

 I am not here to say that a canned coconut milk can’t be used for this recipe, yes it can.
-But the best thing to used is fresh coconut milk.
-I know that it’s hard to get a dried coconut even here where I am living in Florida.

 However, I was able to get some fresh coconut milk for this pudding to honor my Grandmother’s memories.